Hibiscus Strawberry Bubble Tea

 Only use food-grade dried hibiscus.

+Dried hibiscus at plant shops may be treated with pesticides and aren’t edible.
 Make sure to buy hibiscus that’s meant for eating and drinking.
 It will be labeled as food-grade or sold as hibiscus tea.

 Serve tapioca balls while they’re still warm.